seancorfield/next-jdbc/doc/prepared-statements.md

 (with-meta obj {'next.jdbc.prepare/set-parameter (fn [v ps i]...)})
 ```

+The converse, converting database-specific types to Clojure values is handled by the `ReadableColumn` protocol, discussed in the previous section ([Result Set Builders](/doc/result-set-builders.md#readablecolumn)).

 As noted above, `next.jdbc.prepare/set-parameters` is available for you to call on any existing `PreparedStatement` to set or update the parameters that will be used when the statement is executed:

 * `(set-parameters ps params)` -- loops over a sequence of parameter values and calls `set-parameter` for each one, as above.